rr-france/bookrr/22_quatrieme_de_couv.md

 more technical tools, all of which are free and have been put to the test by the authors themselves.

-With this book, both students and researchers should find efficient and accessible ways leading them to improve their reproducible research practices.
+With this book, students and engineers and researchers should find efficient and accessible ways leading them to improve their reproducible research practices.

 `r if(knitr::is_latex_output()){ '